DavidT3/DAXA/paper/paper.md

 missions currently implemented in [Daxa]{.smallcaps}); this means that we can create images, lightcurves, and spectra for any object detected within the field-of-view, even if it was not the target.
 With this software, we enable the maximum use of existing X-ray archives, to traverse the X-ray desert and ensure that we are fully prepared for future X-ray telescopes such as _Athena_ [@athena] and _Lynx_ [@lynx].
-Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at little extra cost.
+Having easy access to the whole X-ray observation history of an object can provide valuable astrophysical context at little extra cost.

 [^*]: turne540@msu.edu

 # Features

-[Daxa]{.smallcaps} contains two types of Python class, mission classes and the archive class.
+[Daxa]{.smallcaps} contains two types of Python class: mission classes and the archive class.
 Mission classes directly represent a telescope or survey (for instance there are separate classes for pointed and survey observations taken by _ROSAT_ [@rosat], as the characteristics of the data are quite different), and exist to provide a Python interface with the current telescope observation database.
 Such mission classes allow the user to easily identify data relevant